midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 Optional target:
 - weekly incident infections
+- weekly proportion of cases caused by variant X (mean only) [Round 14 specific]

 Values in the `target` column must be a character (string) and be one of the following specific targets: